 Aimee Mullins, an athlete, speaker, actress and model has written an extremely thought-provoking article for Gizmodo titled, Racing on Carbon Fiber Legs: How Abled Should We Be?.
 The article is about challenging our assumptions about the nature of athletic competition in the context of prosthetic devices, body-altering surgery, and what is considered cheating or gaining an ‘unfair’ sports advantage.

 Mullins points out that while LASIK surgery to improve eyesight is not considered an athletic ‘advantage,’ prosthetic implants that merely restore normal function are.
 Mullins includes some historical insights that, in an age of increasing medical technology, make this a ‘must-read’ for athletes and those who admire them.

-26,791 clicks in 231 w
+Research: 27,009 clicks in 337 w

 Segment: Males, 18-55

 Comparison Set: 22 similar articles, including: thought controlled bionic arm, bionic eye restores sight to the blind, and high-tech prosthetics.

 Bilateral Amputee Makes Controvercial Bid for Able-Bodied 2008 Olympics